SEI-R-2-22/u2_lesson_group_git/README.md

 So to break things down, let's cover the steps of how we'll be using this workflow for our group projects:

-- Your group will choose a git czar/master to manage pull requests made on the central repository
+- Your group will choose a git czar/boss/lord/etc. to manage pull requests made on the central repository
-- Once the central project repository has been created, you'll need to add everone working on the project as a collaborator and you'll each `clone` the repository.
-Make sure NOT to `fork` it
+- Once the central project repository has been created, you'll need to add everyone working on the project as a collaborator and you'll each `clone` the repository.
+Make sure **NOT** to `fork` it
 - Next, within your local directory, you'll create a new branch for the project that you'll be working on, separate from `main`
   ```js
   git checkout -b my-branch
   ```
 - From there, you'll treat that branch as if it were your own project, adding commits and pushing your code to it
 - Finally, when you've completed a feature and are ready to `merge` it into `main`, you'll need to make a `Pull Request` from your branch on Github
-- Your git master/czar will review your pull request and merge it into the `main` branch from there
+- Your git czar/boss/lord/etc. will review your pull request and merge it into the `main` branch from there
 - After the feature has been merged, your whole group will pull down the new code to their branches with:
   ```sh
   git pull origin main